scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/callen-week-one-2020-power-rankings/index.md

 ## <FontAwesomeIcon className="levelDown" icon={faLevelDownAlt} /><img src="https://dxyip34awyjyf.cloudfront.net/49b1d67d6b1562f8ef7d03645a046694-one-callen" class="sleeper-avatar"/>Waiver Wire Burrow | 0-1W/L | 83PF

 Derrick Henry’s big ass touched the football 34 times in week one.
-What the fuck is that about?
+What the hell is that about?
 Outside of that, I wasn’t super impressed by anyone.
 Mark Ingram had pedestrian numbers.
 Diggs did total nearly 100 yards, so maybe that’s something.
 Juice looks like he’s in for a rough year if Baker keeps playing so poorly.
 I’d say you could also hang your hat on Kittle, but he’s missed practice all week due to a knee injury.
 Things are looking shaky, but still plenty of potential.

 ## <FontAwesomeIcon className="levelDown" icon={faLevelDownAlt} /><img src="https://dxyip34awyjyf.cloudfront.net/94702f21e95d3aa14c8d671585ae6c58-one-callen" class="sleeper-avatar"/>The Mixon Administration | 0-1W/L | 79PF